The rest of the new Billboard 200 chart's top 10 will be revealed on Oct. 2.

-His debut is impressive, considering the set leaked to the internet a little more than a week before it hit retail.
+Drake’s debut is impressive, considering the set leaked to the Internet a little more than a week before it hit retail.
 The album reached the Web on Sept.
 15 -- well before its Sept.
 24 street date.
 Of course, leaks are commonplace, especially with hip-hop releases.

 Drake's new album has already earned a pair of top 10 hits on the Hot R&B/Hip-Hop Songs chart: lead cut "Started From the Bottom" (peaking at No. 2) and "Hold On, We're Going Home" (No. 3).
 Last week, the set's "Wu-Tang Forever" reached No. 13 on the tally.